sydneyrenee/Roo-Code-mlx/docs/technical/testing/vscode-test-runner.md

    - Verify test file naming (*.test.ts)
    - Check .vscode-test.mjs configuration
    - Ensure tests are compiled to out/test/
+   - Verify the test files are included in the `files` pattern

 2. **Test Timeouts**
    - Increase timeout in .vscode-test.mjs